turingschool/career-development-curriculum-site/module_two/mod2_week1.md

 * Learn how to generate an ATS-friendly Resume

 ## Week 1 Lesson - Connecting Professional Storytelling and Branding: ATS-friendly Resume
 Allow yourself about 40 mins to complete the following lesson.
 Start by viewing the videos below.
-As you follow along, [use this note-taking template and/or other engagement tool].
+As you follow along, we recommend taking notes.

 ### Section 1: Introduction
 This workshop will focus on building a technically focused resume that connects your personal brand and career story.